Amardeo Sarma: Skeptical movement

 Sarma lectures about climate change denial.

 From his early childhood on, Sarma was very interested in science and scientific controversies, and read books by Erich von Däniken and Charles Berlitz about the Bermuda Triangle.
 However, he then came across books that took up the issue more seriously and scientifically, especially when he read The Bermuda Triangle Mystery – Solved (1975) by Larry Kusche.
 This got him thinking: "How come this information was not available to me before?
 At that point I decided that something's got to be done to provide more critical, skeptical and science-based information to the public, so that people don't get fooled the way I was."
 In 1982, he read an article by Douglas Hofstadter in Spektrum der Wissenschaft, the German version of Scientific American, on the huge difference in quality between the National Enquirer and the Skeptical Inquirer.
 It was through subscribing to the latter magazine that he found his way to the skeptical movement.
 In 1987, he was a founding member of the GWUP.
 He decided to found the GWUP after finding out that the research project "Influence of Earth radiation, geomagnetism and cosmic effects on human health", which he considered to be extremely unscientific, was being funded by the German government.
 Sarma began as the managing director of the GWUP, and since 2008 he has been its chair.
 In 1994, he was also co-initiator of the European skeptical umbrella ECSO, serving as its chair between 2000 and 2013, and as its treasurer thereafter.

 In 2018, Sarma provided some perspective on the state of the skeptical movement by addressing "the essence of contemporary skepticism and [highlighting] the vital nonpartisan and science-based role of skeptics in preventing deception and harm."

 In 2021, Sarma with the German Skeptics, created a nationwide poll based on an earlier 2001 poll by the Lutheran Magazine, Chrismon.
 The poll found that beliefs in therapies such as Ayurveda, Bach flower remedies and homeopathy have all decreased since the original 2001 poll.
 The percent of people who believe in dowsing, UFOs, telekinesis, clairvoyance and seances have also decreased.
 The poll did identify 5G development as a fear for some respondents.

+In 2023, Sarma retired as chair of GWUP.

+In 2024, the Committee for Skeptical Inquiry (CSI) named Sarma the European representative, he was already a member of CSI's Executive Council and a CSI fellow.